Fouga/SliVo/README.md

 - histology must be converted to grayscale ``rgb2gray(image)``
 - better to use 8bit images
 - better limit or cut the 3D volume images with low ROI ``'upper_limit','lower_limit'``.
+- the histology and the 2D slice obtained after RANSAC fit should be as precise as possible registered in 2D.
+One can use various 2D-2D registration algorithms to improve the performance.
+The correspondences based Ransac Homography registration (as in [1]((https://link.springer.com/chapter/10.1007/978-3-319-10404-1_31))) is not implemented.

 # Acknowledgements